Reasons to Fire Someone:

 4. Termination for insubordination.

-If an employee refuses to carry out duties that are part of the job description, refuses to carry out a lawful and ethical directive by management, or disrespectful toward a manager or supervisor, it's time to consider terminating for insubordination.
+If an employee refuses to carry out duties that are part of the job description, refuses to carry out a lawful and ethical directive by management, or is disrespectful toward a manager or supervisor, it's time to consider terminating for insubordination.
 You'll want to carefully document any instances of it.

 5. Termination for sexual harassment.

 Employers who do not heed sexual harassment complaints risk being held liable for a hostile work environment.
 If there is specific evidence, document it well.
-If an employee works at-will, and evidence is unclear, it may be best to fire without giving a reason.
+If an employee works at-will, and evidence is unclear, it may be best to fire them without giving a reason.